Skip to Content

 Active hoursIf you’ve configured active hours, and the agent tries to register a schedule that fires outside that window, the tool returns an error.
 The agent then decides on its own whether to ask you for confirmation, or — if you clearly requested that specific time — to proceed as-is

-A scheduled run can only use tools you already enabled, and Always ask tools stay frozen until you approve them in person.
+A scheduled run can only use tools you already enabled, and Approval Required tools stay frozen until you approve them in person.
 Your agent works inside the limits you set ahead of time.

 Common patterns